|Position:||Assistant Coach/Recruiting Coordinator|

 Ted Silva was hired as Nebraska’s pitching coach and recruiting coordinator on June 17, 2011.
-Silva was promoted to associate head coah in August of 2014.
+Silva was promoted to associate head coach in August of 2014.
 Silva helped Nebraska capture the Big Ten regular-season title during his sixth season with the Huskers in 2017.
 During his first six seasons, the Huskers have made three trips to the NCAA Tournament and have qualified for the Big Ten Tournament every year.

-On the mound, Nebraska's pitching staff put together one of its best efforts in nearly a decade in 2014.
-The squad posted a 3.50 ERA, the lowest since 2006 when the Huskers notched a 3.40 ERA.
-It was also just the second time since 2006 that the Huskers have had an ERA under 4.00.
+The 2015 team built on the success it started in 2014, as NU posted a 3.50 ERA, the lowest since 2006 when the Huskers notched a 3.40 ERA.
+It was also just the second time since 2006 that the Huskers had an ERA under 4.00.

-Individually, Sinclair thrived under Silva, as the junior college transfer from Spring Hill, Kan., was tabbed as a third-team All-American and an unanimous All-Big Ten pick after posting a 9-1 record with a 2.15 ERA.
-DeLeon was selected as a second-team all-conference pick and Bummer was picked in the 19th round by the Chicago White Sox after being picked in the 31st round by the New York Yankees in 2011.
+Individually, Sinclair thrived under Silva, as the junior college transfer from Spring Hill, Kan., was tabbed as a third-team All-American and a unanimous All-Big Ten pick after posting a 9-1 record with a 2.15 ERA.
+DeLeon was selected as a second-team all-conference pick, and Bummer was picked in the 19th round by the Chicago White Sox after being picked in the 31st round by the New York Yankees in 2011.
 On July 27, 2017, Bummer became the 36th Husker to reach the Majors when he was called up by the White Sox.
 Bummer made his MLB debut that night in a relief appearance against the Chicago Cubs.

-Silva continued to rework Nebraska's pitching staff during his second season in 2013.
-With returning starter Kyle Kubat missing the first 33 games of the year with shoulder soreness, the Husker leaned on DeLeon, a junior college transfer, as their Friday-night starter.
+Silva continued to rework Nebraska’s pitching staff during his second season in 2013.
+With Kubat missing the first 33 games of the year with shoulder soreness, the Huskers leaned on DeLeon, a junior college transfer, as their Friday-night starter.

 DeLeon produced a 7-4 record and a 3.21 ERA.
 The junior righty led the Huskers in inning pitched (92.2) and strikeouts (46).